J3698/j3698.github.io/_posts/2021-12-20-training-the-symbol-recognizer.markdown

 Here I'm looping through the strokes, and drawing them to the image.
 I also have to manually draw the last point in the image, otherwise it won't always appear.

+## Train / Val / Test Splits

-Another important bit here is that I had to split up the images into three sets: the train set, validation set, and test set.
-I won't show this, as it's not super involved.
-However, it turns out that because of how the image dataset class in PyTorch works, I had to be careful that every class of symbol was present in all three sets; otherwise I would get errors or unexpected results.
+Another important bit here is that I had to split up the images into three sets: the train set to learn the model, the validation set to tune the model, and the test set (which I never really used).
+I won't show [this script](https://gist.github.com/J3698/e8435a161de4ffc5d5fcfdda948f1f1e), as it's not super involved.

+However, there was one sticking point on account of how the image dataset class in PyTorch works.
+Note that the PyTorch image dataset class first orders the classes by name, and then assigns a number to each class.
+Here's how that might play out if we have a training dataset, validation dataset, and test dataset:

+{% include img.html src="../pics/split_error.png" %}

+Note that since the test dataset doesn't have the "Equals" class, it assigns Nabla the number 3, instead of 4.
+This will cause all sorts of pain later on.
+For this reason, I had to ensure that each symbol was in all three sets.
+I found this out the hard way, and ended up having to read through the source code of PyTorch's image dataset.
+I might try to update their documentation later.

-After I'd done this, one folder of images might look like so:
+However, after I'd fixed this issue, one folder of images might look like so:

 {% include img.html src="../pics/rendered_images.png" %}